 Alert when a selective piece of content has been received or transmitted correctly or incorrectly.
 Alert when a given PID or program is active or not-active.
 Alert if a PID, program, table, DSM-CC, or BFS drops.
 Alert if audio silences or video freezes.

 Refer to the Configuring Alerts section for more information.

 Getting Started

-Front Panel Functions (2009 to present models only)
+Front Panel Functions (2016 to present models only)

-The following applies only to units made in 2009 to present and that have a blue LED backlit display.
+The following applies only to units made in 2016 to present.

 These models are able to provide the following functions: